cjw612/League_of_Legends_Game_Outcome_Classification/README.md

 - Random Forest
 - XG Boosting with hyperparameter optimization

-In addition, we performed model selection with K-fold Cross-Validation with $K = 5$ to lower the variance of our results.
+In addition, K-fold Cross-Validation with $K = 5$ is also implemented for model selection to lower the variance of the results.

 ### Results
 The results of the four models are summarized as follows: